portalbox-app/portalbox/Readme.md

 ## Introduction
-PortalBox is a collection of tools to make your dev machine web-accessible.
+PortalBox is a collection of tools to make remote accessing your dev machine easy.

 Features:
 - Self-hosted Visual Studio Code server